PyO3/pyo3/guide/src/class.md

 ## Method arguments

-By default pyo3 library uses function signature to determine which arguments are required.
+By default PyO3 uses function signatures to determine which arguments are required.
 Then it scans incoming `args` parameter and then incoming `kwargs` parameter.
-If it can not find all required parameters, it raises `TypeError` exception.
-It is possible to override default behavior with `#[args(...)]` attribute. `args` attribute accept comma separated list of parameters in form `attr_name="default value"`.
-Each parameter has to match method parameter by name.
+If it can not find all required parameters, it raises a `TypeError` exception.
+It is possible to override the default behavior with `#[args(...)]` attribute. `args` attribute accepts a comma separated list of parameters in form of `attr_name="default value"`.
+Each parameter has to match the method parameter by name.

-Each parameter could one of following type:
+Each parameter could be one of following type:

  * "\*": var arguments separator, each parameter defined after "*" is keyword only parameters. corresponds to python's `def meth(*, arg1.., arg2=..)`